Health and wellbeing resources

 - Respect Not Fear is an organisation that provides help and support for people who may be in abusive relationships.

-- Galop is the leading LGBT anti-violence and abuse charity.
-They support to people who've experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
+- Galop offer support to people who've experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
 Email firstname.lastname@example.org or call them on 0800 999 5428.
+Their LGBT+ Hate Crime Helpline is open Monday to Friday, 10am-4pm, and can be reached on 020 7704 2040 or by emailing HateCrime@galop.org.uk.

 - S.H.E.UK supports survivors of childhood sexual abuse.
 It offers drop-in sessions in Nottingham.